PurpleKingdomGames/indigo-website/indigodocs/organisation/boot-and-start-up.md

     val assets: Set[AssetType],     // A set of initial assets.
 Defaults to an empty `Set()` val fonts: Set[FontInfo],       // A set of initial fonts.
 Defaults to an empty `Set()` val subSystems: Set[SubSystem]  // A set of initial subsystems.
-Defaults to an empty `Set()` )
+Defaults to an empty `Set()` val shaders: Set[Shader]        // A complete set of user specified shaders your game can use.
+Defaults to an empty `Set()`
+)
 ```

 > Note: You can add more animations, fonts, and assets at a later stage, but subsystems must be declared upfront or inside a `Scene` definition.

-In a simple game, all of your animations, fonts, subsystems and assets can be declared here.
-This is what `IndigoSandbox` does behind the scenes.
+In a simple game, all of your animations, fonts, subsystems, shaders, and assets can be declared during the boot stage.
 For more complex games, such as ones that have a pre-loader, you should only include the elements you need for the preloader scene here.

 ## Start up / Setup

-After booting up, you hit the start up function (called `setup`).
+After booting up, you hit the start up function (called `setup`...).
 Why are boot and start up separate functions? ..and what is start up for?

-If "boot" is for marshaling your foundation game settings, then start up is for pre-processing data and assets.
-Since assets can be loaded on first run, but also added dynamically during the game (and you might want to do something with them), the start up or setup operation may be invoked more than once.
+If "boot" is for marshaling your foundation game settings (bootstrapping), then start up is for pre-processing data and assets.
+Since assets can be loaded on first run, but also added dynamically during the game (and you might want to do something with them such as parse a text file), the start up or setup operation may be invoked more than once.
 For example:

 1. During the first run you load a JSON definition of a animation and it's sprite sheet, which are processed during start up to create a `Sprite` and `Animation` you can render.
 2. You use that to present a loading screen (preloader) while the rest of the games assets are loaded.